2010–11 Birmingham City F.C. season

-The 2010–11 season was Birmingham City Football Club's seventh season in the Premier League and their 57th in the top tier of English football.
+The 2010–11 season was Birmingham City's seventh season in the Premier League and their 57th in the top tier of English football.
 It ran from 1 July 2010 to 30 June 2011.
-Led by former Scotland national team manager Alex McLeish, the team finished in 18th place in the league, thus being relegated to the Championship for the 2011–12 season.
-They reached the quarter-final of the FA Cup and won the League Cup, their first major trophy since 1963, by beating favourites Arsenal 2–1 in the final with goals from Nikola Žigić and Obafemi Martins.
-The League Cup win brought Birmingham qualification for the 2011–12 UEFA Europa League, their first appearance in European competition since 1961.
+Led by former Scotland national team manager Alex McLeish, the team finished in 18th place in the league, thus being relegated to the Championship for the next season.
+They reached the sixth round of the FA Cup, losing to Bolton Wanderers, but did win the League Cup, their first major trophy since 1963, by beating favourites Arsenal 2–1 in the final with goals from Nikola Žigić and Obafemi Martins.
+This win brought the club qualification for the next season's Europa League, their first appearance in any European competition since 1961.
 The top scorer for the season was Craig Gardner with ten goals in all competitions, of which eight were in the Premier League.
-McLeish resigned as manager on 12 June 2011.
+McLeish resigned as manager on 12 June 2011, and later joined local rivals Aston Villa on 17 June.